How (and Why) to Tell Killer Sales Stories

 By making sales stories “hero’s journey”s with the prospect at its crux, you can personalize the information you’re offering, make data more understandable, turn facts into gripping plot points, and help make details stick.
 You can also help make the sales process more of a conversation – and less of a presentation.

-DeFranco went on to explain that sales conversations are actually a back-and-forth interaction between the rep and one or more buyers.
+Dave DeFranco, Duarte’s Director of Strategy Services, explains that sales conversations are actually a back-and-forth interaction between the rep and one or more buyers.
 “Sales needs the agility to use information and stories in a mix of modalities that lets them engage in a way that matches the dynamic of a conversation, so they can better relate to their buyers.”

 When You Want to Establish Credibility